poolpOrg/go-urlwatcher/README.md

 A watcher keeps track of a list of URLs and will periodically fetch their content to check if it has changed.

+Upon error, it will retry with a capped exponential backoff.

 Upon changes, it can trigger callbacks to notify of the new content for a given URL.